-A new law expands the purposes for which the Opioid Settlement Fund may be used to include providing funds to municipal police departments to equip officers with opioid antagonists.
-Under the act, priority for these funds must be given to departments that do not currently have a supply of them (PA 23-204, § 193, effective July 1, 2023).
+A 2023 law expands the purposes for which the Opioid Settlement Fund may be used to include providing funds to municipal police departments to equip officers with opioid antagonists.
+Under the act, priority for these funds must be given to departments that do not currently have a supply of them (PA 23-204, § 184, codified at CGS § 17a-674c).